HeavyMedl/heavymedl.github.io/src/content/posts/meditations/book-1.md

 ## 12

-From Alexander the Platonist: rarely, and never without essential cause, to say or write to anyone that 'I am too busy'; not to use a similar excuse, advancing 'pressure of circumstances', in constant avoidance of the proprieties inherent in our relations to our fellows and contemoraries.
+From Alexander the Platonist: rarely, and never without essential cause, to say or write to anyone that 'I am too busy'; not to use a similar excuse, advancing 'pressure of circumstances', in constant avoidance of the proprieties inherent in our relations to our fellows and contemporaries.